amywang480/book_tracker_app/README.md

-# Bibliofila

-Bibliofila is a book tracking app, created with Android Studio, Flutter, and a Google Books API
+A book tracking app, created with Android Studio, Flutter, and a Google Books API